IcaroBernardes/carnaval/README.md

 The package is under development and has these functions:

 - get_scores: Obtain scores of samba schools by year, school and/or criterion.
-Data goes back since 1968.
+Data goes back since 1968;

-- get_notes: Obtain notes on the evaluation process.
-Data goes back since 1968.
+- get_remarks: Obtain remarks on the evaluation process.
+Data goes back since 1968;

 - get_parades: Obtain total scores (and more) of samba schools by year and/or school.
-Data goes back since 1932.
+Data goes back since 1932;

+- display_all: Plots the available Samba School palettes;

+- scale_ARG_rio_TYPE: Family of ggplot functions for plotting with Samba School palettes.
+Can be used to fill or color/colour (ARG) and for discrete (d) or continuous (c) scales (TYPE);

+- colorblind_friendly: Indicates whether a palette is friendly towards some types of colorblindness.

 ## Installation and loading